datacarpentry/astronomy-python/_episodes/07-plot.md

 > > The panels that can have the same units, dimensions, and their axes are aligned, do.
 > >
 > > 4.
 The on-sky positions likely do not need so much white space.
 > > Axes ticks for the on-sky position figures are not necessary since this is not in an intuitive coordinate system or a finder chart.
-Instead, we'd suggest size bar annotations for each dimension to give the reader the needed scale.
+Instead, we would suggest size bar annotations for each dimension to give the reader the needed scale.
-> > The text annotations could be darker for more contract and only over white background to increase accessibility
+> > The text annotations could be darker for more contrast and appear only over white background to increase accessibility
 > > The legend in the bottom right panel has a font too small for low-vision readers.
 At the very least, those details (and the isochrone line) could be called out in the legend.
 > {: .solution}
 {: .challenge}